tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/Recommendations.md

-  **Recommendation :** FLIR support recommends a couple of products that could be looked into to solve this problem, namely, [Workswell's USB3 module](https://www.drone-thermal-camera.com/usb3-gige-modules-for-flir-tau/) and the [Camera Link board](https://www.flir.com/products/421-0046-00_camera-link-expansion-board/).
+  **Recommendation:** FLIR support recommends a couple of products that could be looked into to solve this problem, namely, [Workswell's USB3 module](https://www.drone-thermal-camera.com/usb3-gige-modules-for-flir-tau/) and the [Camera Link board](https://www.flir.com/products/421-0046-00_camera-link-expansion-board/).
 However, more analysis is required to acquire the right board in terms of functionality and price.

 - The system is designed to support visibility during the night, as well as harsh weather conditions.
 Nevertheless, due to timing constraints, the current camera mounting is not waterproof, which limits the testability of the system in rainy weather.

   **Recommendation:** The current camera mounting design should be used as a baseline to develop a water-proof mounting.
 Moreover, the design should be dust-proof to ensure robustness.

+- When the inference will be saved on the Jetson Xavier platform, we encountered problems when running and saving all inference data.
+As the memory size of the Jetson Xavier is limited to 32 GB, only a limited amount of images plus inference can be saved before the memory is full.
+Note that when embedding the system into the car the algorithm will overwrite the inference every frame because saving inference data is of no use when driving in real time.

+  **Recommendation:** If the goal is to save all the inference data, the recommendation is to attach a harddrive to the Jetson Xavier and save the data directly on this harddrive.